keel-fi/svm-alm-controller/README.md

 #### Key authorities:

 - _Sky PauseProxy_ - A PDA controlled exclusively by Sky's PauseProxy on Ethereum (via Sky's Cross-chain Governance OApp).
 This is Sky's highest level of on-chain governance and requires sufficient governane vote weight behind a particular 'spell' for the action to be invoked.
-- _Nova SubProxy_ - A PDA controlled exclusively by Nova's SubProxy on Ethereum (via Sky's Cross-chain Governance OApp).
-This is Nova's highest level of on-chain governance and requires sufficient governane vote weight behind a particular 'spell' for the action to be invoked.
-Prior to Nova's TGE, this is anticipated to be controlled by a multisig operated by Sky's Governance Operational Executors.
+- _Keel SubProxy_ - A PDA controlled exclusively by Keel's SubProxy on Ethereum (via Sky's Cross-chain Governance OApp).
+This is Keel's highest level of on-chain governance and requires sufficient governane vote weight behind a particular 'spell' for the action to be invoked.
+Prior to Keel's TGE, this is anticipated to be controlled by a multisig operated by Sky's Governance Operational Executors.
-- _Nova Security Council Multisig_ - A 2/n multisig, where preventative action may be required to quickly respond to an identified or probable security threat.
+- _Keel Security Council Multisig_ - A 2/n multisig, where preventative action may be required to quickly respond to an identified or probable security threat.
 - _Relayer(s)_ - Externally owned wallet(s), intended to operate day-to-day rebalancing operations.

 #### Permission Descriptions: